Common barriers to learning

 Many people find that there are barriers impeding their ability to access learning.
 These include:

-The Breaking through the barriers - Equal access to learning for all report brings together the voices of unions, partner organisations, practitioners and learners to highlight the range of barriers faced by many and to demonstrate what can be achieved through union learning.
+The Breaking through the barriers - Equal access to learning for all report brings together the voices of unions, partner organisations, practitioners and learners to highlight the range of barriers faced by many and to demonstrate what can be achieved through union learning to overcome these barriers.

 The Tackling Disadvantage: The unionlearn effect in opening up learning and skills report sets out to show the impact of unionlearn in widening opportunities to take up learning and skills by tackling disadvantage, identifying and removing barriers and implementing effective strategies.